-Your policy must be consistent with, and refer to, legislative requirements for the assessment and reassessment of FDC residences and approved FDC venues.
+Your policy must be consistent with, and refer to, legislative requirements, detailed in the Educational and Care Services National Law and Education and Care Services National Regulations for the assessment and reassessment of FDC residences and approved FDC venues.
 Examples include, but are not limited to:

-Section/regulation Description Section 50A Approval of a place as a family day care venue Section 54(1A), (8A) Amendment of service approval on application Section 103A Offence relating to places where education and care is provided as part of a family day care service Section 167 Precautions to be taken to protect children from harm or hazards Section 174 Offence to fail to notify certain information to Regulatory Authority Section 174A Family day care educator to notify certain information to approved provider Regulation 26 Application for service approval - family day care service Regulation 103 Premises, furniture and equipment to be safe, clean and in good repair Regulation 104 Fencing Regulation 105 Furniture, materials and equipment Regulation 106 Laundry and hygiene facilities Regulation 107 Space requirements - indoor space Regulation 108 Space requirements - outdoor space Regulation 109 Toilet and hygiene facilities Regulation 110 Ventilation and natural light Regulation 117 Glass Regulation 168 Education and care service must have policies and procedures Regulation 169 Additional policies and procedures - family day care service Regulation 170 Policies and procedures to be followed Regulation 171 Policies and procedures to be kept available Regulation 172 Notification of change to policies or procedures Regulation 176A Prescribed information to be notified to approved provider by family day care educator Regulation 177 Prescribed enrolment and other documents to be kept by approved provider
+Section 50A Approval of a place as a family day care venue Section 54(1A), (8A) Amendment of service approval on application Section 103A Offence relating to places where education and care is provided as part of a family day care service Section 167 Precautions to be taken to protect children from harm or hazards Section 174 Offence to fail to notify certain information to Regulatory Authority Section 174A Family day care educator to notify certain information to approved provider Regulation 26 Application for service approval - family day care service Regulation 84A Sleep and Rest Regulation 84B Sleep and rest policies and procedures Regulation 84C Risk assessment for purposes of sleep and rest policies and procedures Regulation 84D Prohibition of bassinets Regulation 103 Premises, furniture and equipment to be safe, clean and in good repair Regulation 104 Fencing Regulation 105 Furniture, materials and equipment Regulation 106 Laundry and hygiene facilities Regulation 107 Space requirements - indoor space Regulation 108 Space requirements - outdoor space Regulation 109 Toilet and hygiene facilities Regulation 110 Ventilation and natural light Regulation 116 Assessments of family day care residences and approved family day care venues Regulation 117 Glass Regulation 168 Education and care service must have policies and procedures Regulation 169 Additional policies and procedures - family day care service Regulation 170 Policies and procedures to be followed

+Regulation 171 Policies and procedures to be kept available Regulation 172 Notification of change to policies or procedures Regulation 176A Prescribed information to be notified to approved provider by family day care educator Regulation 177 Prescribed enrolment and other documents to be kept by approved provider

-^{}This regulation applies to an approved FDC venue, but not to a FDC residence.
+\This regulation applies to an approved FDC venue, but not to a FDC residence.